josdem/hugo/content/techtalk/ux/selenium-cucumber-testng.md

 </suite>
 ```

-As you can see our group id is: `com.josdem.selenium.cucumber` and we need a Java class in src/test/java named `TestRunner` with this structure:
+As you can see our group id is: `com.josdem.selenium.cucumber`, therefore, we need a Java class in `src/test/java` named `TestRunner` with this structure:

 ```java
 package com.josdem.selenium.cucumber;